Hamzezi/DLBioProject/README.md

 #### Multiprocessing

-In order to run the grid search in a parallel manner, you can add the `--multiprocessing` flag to the command, like so:
+In order to run the grid search in a parallel manner, you can add the `--multiprocess` flag to the command, like so:

 ```bash
 python grid_search.py --multiprocess